systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 ### How does this thing work?

 You ask excellent questions!
-Everything in System Initiative is a result of a JavaScript function execution.
+Everything in System Initiative is a result of a TypeScript function execution.
 When you define a new asset, you are defining the attributes it has, and setting functions for each value.
 As you have just seen, things like validations and qualifications are just functions.
 When System Initiative generates code for you - it's just a function that's reactive to the asset's attributes.
 When Confirmations recommend actions, these, too, are functions